reinersr/final_project/README.md

  - If there are no augmenting paths => the current matching is optimal meaning the maximum matching <br>
  - If the shortest augmenting paths have length ≥2𝑘−1 => the current matching is at least (1−1/𝑘)⋅𝑂𝑃𝑇 <br>

-  * Discussion about the advantages of your algorithm(s).
-For example, does it guarantee a constraint on the number of shuffling rounds (say `O(log log n)` rounds)?
-Does it give you an approximation guarantee on the quality of the matching?
-If your algorithm has such a guarantee, please provide proofs or scholarly references as to why they hold in your report.

 ## Randomization

 We ran 100 iterations of a randomization algorithm where the edges were randomized and were added to the output if neither of the nodes were already a member of the output set.The largest set was then taken.
 This took a long time to run and did not finish for the 4 largest graphs.
 In order to get a set we took the first 100,000 edges out of the set after it was randomized and ran the randomization algorithm on that subset.
 These returned a set and wither finished all 100 iterations of the algorithm or finished a smaller number.
 The number finished, if under 100, is reflected in parentheses in the table above.
 The algorithm runs in O(n^3).